Important Information

 3. Groups of personal information

-This explains what all the different types of personal information mean, that are covered by data protection law.
+This explains the meaning of the different types of personal information that data protection law covers.

 Description